hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 ### Networking

 - GCP VPC network with the following:
-  - VM subnet for TFE GCE instances to reside with Private Google Access enabled (refer to `./docs/prereqs.md#vm-subnet-with-private-google-access` for more details)
+  - VM subnet for TFE GCE instances to reside with Private Google Access enabled (refer to the [prereqs reference](./docs/prereqs.md#vm-subnet-with-private-google-access) for more details)
   - (Optional) Load balancer subnet (can be the same as VM subnet if desired; only used when `lb_is_internal` is `true`)
-  - Private Service Access (PSA) configured in VPC network for service `servicenetworking.googleapis.com` (refer to `./docs/prereqs.md#private-service-access-psa` for more details)
+  - Private Service Access (PSA) configured in VPC network for service `servicenetworking.googleapis.com` (refer to the [prereqs reference](./docs/prereqs.md#private-service-access-psa) for more details)
 - Chosen fully qualified domain name (FQDN) for your TFE instance (_e.g._ `tfe.gcp.example.com`)
 - (Optional) Google Cloud DNS zone for optional TFE DNS record creation